Tim Cook: Early life and education

-Cook was born on November 1, 1960, in the city of Mobile, Alabama.
+Timothy Donald Cook was born on November 1, 1960, in the city of Mobile, Alabama.
 He was baptized in a Baptist church and grew up in the nearby city Robertsdale.
 His father, Donald Cook, was a shipyard worker.
 His mother, Geraldine Cook, worked at a pharmacy.
 Cook graduated salutatorian from the public Robertsdale High School in Alabama in 1978.

 Cook received a Bachelor of Science with a major in industrial engineering from Auburn University in 1982 and a Master of Business Administration from Duke University in 1988.

 Career

 Pre-Apple era

 After graduating from Auburn University, Cook spent twelve years in IBM's personal computer business, ultimately as director of North American fulfillment.
 During this time, Cook also earned his MBA from Duke University, becoming a Fuqua Scholar in 1988.
 Later, he was the chief operating officer of the computer reseller division of Intelligent Electronics.
 In 1997, he became the vice president for corporate materials at Compaq, but took up his position at Apple six months later.